 Visual Arts is a two-year pre-university program that aims to prepare students for continued studies in a creative discipline.
 Courses are offered in painting, drawing, sculpture, printmaking, photography, digital media and art history.
 Students work closely with teachers and studio technicians in professionally equipped studios.
 The program emphasizes the production of visual works informed by an attention to aesthetics, technical skill, research and critical thinking.
 Throughout the two-year program students develop a comprehensive skill set geared toward maximizing their creative potential and the ability to understand how art movements relate to greater cultural contexts.
 The program culminates in a final graduation exhibition that is open to the public.

 The Visual Arts Program offers courses in drawing, painting, printmaking, photography, sculpture, digital media, ceramics, and art history.
-For more details about the courses offered by the Visual Arts department, please visit the Visual Arts and the General Education (Complementary courses) sections in the COURSE CALENDAR or download the VISUAL ARTS PLANNER.
+For more details about the courses offered by the Visual Arts department, please visit the Visual Arts and the General Education (Complementary courses) sections in the PROGRAM PLANNER or download the VISUAL ARTS PLANNER.